 Beautiful prints are everywhere at the moment.
-However, that haven’t stopped curious people from asking what offset printing is.
+However, that hasn’t stopped curious people from asking what offset printing is.
 Some others talk about lithographic printing in a way that makes it difficult to know whether it is entirely different from offset printing.
 The truth is that one is a for of the other, but you have to read this to understand how it all works.

 What is Offset Printing?